e|c offers

 Catalytic capital structures play a different role here.
 Rather than merely absorbing construction risk, they often absorb policy timing risk.
 Staged deployment aligned with regulatory milestones allows investors to participate in system-building without taking binary exposure (Dai, A., 2025; Garttan, G.et.al, 2025).

 As Tran observes, markets do not mature linearly.
 “Capital has to move in advance of full regulatory clarity – but not recklessly.
-You structure in a way that allows adaptation.”
+You structure in a way that allows adaptation and scaling up.”

 The Risk Transformation Principle